Sport - FAQs

 - The use of multiple pod’s is to assist with minimising the number of people in a group while acknowledging that some outdoor and indoor facilities have the capacity to cater for larger numbers of people in a safe manner and within public health guidelines.
 People participating in pod training can be from different households.

 - The number of pods in a given facility or area will depend on the overall size of space available.
-At present, the overall numbers within an Indoor facility should not exceed 50.

 - The space between pods will depend on the nature, duration and intensity of the session but it should be clearly evident that the pods are independent groups not interacting with one another.
 At a very minimum Social Distancing of 2m between pods should be implemented.